GoogleChromeLabs/css-web-ui-demos/html-in-canvas/awesome-html-in-canvas.md

 ## Disclaimer

-The demos linked here are created by third-party developers and are not supported by Google.
+**Important note on external content**: The demos linked in the [HTML-in-Canvas demos by the ecosystem](#html-in-canvas-demos-by-the-ecosystem) section are created by third-party developers and are not created, maintained, or supported by Google.
+Please be aware of the following:

+* No endorsement: Inclusion of these links does not constitute an endorsement or recommendation by Google.
+* Subject to change: Content, functionality, and availability are at the sole discretion of the third-party owners and may change or be removed without notice.
+* No liability: Google assumes no responsibility or liability for the accuracy, legality, or performance of these demos.